 Contrary to popular opinion one cannot reject Christ and experience no negative consequences.
 The baby boomers were naive.
-They rejected Christ when our culture was still Christian enough to shelter them from a true experience of pagan culture, and when new financial credit made seeking salvation in the material world look viable.
+They rejected Christ when our culture was still Christian enough to shelter them from a true experience of secular culture, and when new financial credit made seeking salvation in the material world look viable.
 In their minds, Darwin had proved that God did not exist.
 Church was goofy and unfashionable, so they stopped going, but they still tried to be nice people.
 After all, the teaching of all religions was just to be nice to everyone, especially minorities.
 They dressed in silly clothes, walked into decent jobs, married someone nice, got a mortgage and relaxed into suburban banality.
 They followed the program and mistook favourable economic conditions as a sign of their own genius, and the leftovers of a Christian culture as the fruits of secular enlightenment.
 As time went on however, and more of that Christian culture was rejected or forgotten the cracks began to show.

 Those whose parents were nice, and wanted their children to be nice, taught them to listen to their superiors and to take the feelings of others seriously.
-A belief in one’s fallibility and the capacity for self-refection are necessary and valuable traits for a Christian to develop.
+A belief in one’s fallibility and the capacity for self-reflection are necessary and valuable traits for a Christian to develop.
 In a pagan or atheist society however, they are not necessarily valued.
 Probably it was not understood how Christian this trait is, and it was assumed that this was simply natural to humans.
 Certainly, children were not armed against the possibility that other people would not also be trying to do the right thing.
 Because they were not religious themselves, these parents did not believe that Christ is the ultimate standard and judge of both our conduct and others’.
 Without Christ and ultimate standards, their children had no reference to determine whether the demands made by others were legitimate.
 They were given a Christian sensitivity but no pathway to redemption except through the approval of their more confident and less sensitive peers.

 The essence of western culture once religion has been stripped from it.

 These were the children who could sit still and listen.
 As they got older they were told that they should be ashamed of their culture and themselves.
 They, the white recently Christian children, especially the males, were the reason for poverty in Africa, the destruction of the environment, the oppression of minorities and should be apologetic for their heritage.
 Having been told that all these ills were their fault, they were given no means to redeem themselves other than to feel guilty and pretend that truth did not exist.
 The virtuous thing to do would be to reject all that was left of Christian culture and worship the culture of the less developed peoples.
-The only sin was to believe that sin existed and that you could perceive it.
+The only sin was to believe that sin existed and that one could perceive it.
 While the nice children who could follow instructions took on this burden of guilt, the poorly brought up children didn’t care.
 Their confidence was unaffected while that of the well behaved children was undermined.

 Concomitantly, educational institutions, the media and popular culture conspire to produce an opposition between supposedly rational science and irrational religion.
 Religion is presented as an irrational retreat into escapist fantasy where the gullible can imagine that they are loved by a powerful being in order to cope with being lonely and afraid.
 Few people are eager to embrace a religion presented as such.
 Part of the reason that this misconception persists is that no one is being taught that there are rational arguments for a belief in God.
 The atheist confusion that faith is required in order to believe in God is presumed to be legitimate, while the church’s teaching (Denzinger, 1806) that the existence of God can be known with rational certitude by the means of philosophy is carefully ignored.
 Faith is necessary for belief in the truths of revelation, such as the divinity of Christ and the trinity (Denzinger, 1791-1792).
 But before one can come to understand the divinity of Jesus however, it is logical that one must first believe in divinity.
 Of course, the reason that children are not taught that rational arguments for God exist is that most Catholics they come into contact with do not know this themselves.
 Their parents faced this same uncertainty when they were growing up and received no better answers.
 Many of them left the church because of their inability to understand.
 This shortfall in religious education means that young people are given the impression that a belief in God cannot be rationally justified.